 Eat a big healthy breakfast

 Most hotels offer complimentary buffet breakfasts and that’s great because having a hearty breakfast gives you the energy you need for the day while also getting your metabolism pumping.
-Load up on healthy breakfast food like eggs, toast, fruit sausage and a bacon.
+Load up on healthy breakfast food like eggs, toast, fruit sausage and a slice of bacon.
 You’re on holiday after all.
 Filling your stomach on breakfast helps keep you full longer so you’ll be less likely to snack on junk food.

 Walk whenever you can

 The whole point of travelling is to explore.
 And there’s no better way to truly experience a place than going on foot.
 Ask your hotel staff for nearby places of interest that are within walking distance – museums, shops or parks – and mark those down on a map.
-Skip the bus, train or taxi and take to the streets like the locals do.
+Skip the bus, train or taxi and take to the streets as the locals do.
 Who knows, you just might discover some hidden gems that are not in any travel guides along the way.